Unthrottled/blog/_posts/2017-12-14-Reactive-Mongo-Image-Persistence.md

 Fear not fellow reactive enthusiast, this post should help you save images in MongoDB utilizing reactive streams!

 Recently, I wanted to create a project that is a full slice reactive application.
-Meaning that the code and communication between the Frontend, Backend, and Data Persistance Layers are _reactive_.
+Meaning that the code and communication between the Frontend, Backend, and Data Persistence Layers are _reactive_.
 When reactive is stated, the following can be assumed:

 - All code is no blocking